Nie-Mand/agent-lib/README.md

     asyncio.run(main())
 ```

-Here's a simple example using Phoenix to create a moody AI agent with MCP connectors:
+Here's a simple example using Phoenix to create a moody AI agent with MCP connectors (The full example can be found in [Moody AI Repository](https://github.com/Nie-Mand/moody-agent)):

 ```python
 from dotenv import load_dotenv